-At a blood alcohol level at 0.08, Missouri’s DWI threshold, a driver can suffer from a reduced ability to concentrate, short term memory loss, lack of speed control, and impaired perception and self-control.
+At a blood alcohol level of 0.08, Missouri’s DWI threshold, a driver can suffer from a reduced ability to concentrate, short-term memory loss, lack of speed control, and impaired perception and self-control.
 Should a driver with short-term memory loss and impaired self-control be in charge of a 3,000-pound vehicle barreling down your street?

 Missouri takes driving while intoxicated very seriously.
 A driver whose blood alcohol concentration is at 0.08 can be charged with a DWI.
 A DWI can carry stiff criminal as well as civil penalties, including jail time and fines.

 All Missouri drivers who are convicted of a DWI may face a license suspension or revocation as well.
 A first-time DWI offense will result in a 90-day license suspension, though you may be eligible for “restricted driving privileges” with the installation of an Ignition Interlock Device (IID)

 A second-time DWI offense will usually result in a one-year license revocation, while receiving two DWIs in a five-year period may result in a five-year license revocation.
 If you’re charged with three or more DWI crimes, you may have your license revoked for ten years.

 The state also has in place an “implied consent” law, which means that a driver who refuses a blood, urine, saliva, or breath test will have their license taken away for a one-year period of time.